Skip to content

 Resources have a base route, a name, (or derived from route), and a list of handlers.

-Handlers are a list of paths and their correspnding HTTP verb.
+Handlers are a list of paths and their corresponding HTTP verb.
 These are the many different ways of interacting with the said resource.

-For example, you can define a resource as followed:
+For example, you can define a resource as follows:

 user = Resource(